 - Chest X-rays, lung perfusion scans and other film studies

 - ECG (EKG)

-Cardiac catherization: There are a number of treatment options for pulmonary hypertension.
-Since there is no cure for pulmonary hypertension, the treatments try to reduce the symptoms, slow the progression and improve quality of life for patients.
-If the pulmonary hypertension is the side effect of another illness, treatment focuses on the primary cause.
+There is no cure but there are treatment options to try to reduce the symptoms, slow the progression and improve quality of life.
+If pulmonary hypertension is the side effect of another illness, treatment focuses on the primary cause.
 If pulmonary hypertension is the primary cause, medications can be used.

-Smoking cessation: Quitting smoking is the most important thing you can do to live a longer, healthier life.
-You don’t have to quit smoking alone.
+Tobacco Cessation: Smoking is a leading cause of preventable respiratory and lung disease.
+Quitting smoking is the most important thing you can do to live a longer, healthier life.
+You don't have to quit smoking alone.
 Our smoking and tobacco cessation program can provide support.
 You can also call the quit line at (800) QUIT-NOW for free support.